- Assistant Professor

 Areas of Expertise:

-Dr. Paterniti is a medical sociologist with extensive expertise in qualitative and mixed methods research, including research design, thematic and textual analyses, intervention development, and social psychological factors related to models of care and decision-making.
-Her work has focused on physician-patient communication, patient decision making, and health care disparities and has emphasized examination of disparities due to age, race/ethnicity, and gender in care provision and access.
-As an applied sociologist, she has worked with interdisciplinary teams in medicine to develop communication-based interventions for physicians and various communities to enhance information, increase health knowledge and self-efficacy, and prompt communication between patients and their care providers.
-Her most current projects include (1) examining physician-patient discussions about dietary supplements; (2) understanding the impact of behavioral interventions on decisions about healthcare; and (3) developing strategies to incorporate mindfulness into research and clinical practices.
-She is a Deputy Editor for the Journal of General Internal Medicine, and a member of the editorial board of Health.
+Dr. Paterniti is a medical sociologist with extensive expertise in qualitative and mixed-methods research, including research design, thematic and textual analyses, and intervention development.
+Her work has focused on physician-patient communication, patient decision making, and medical education, and has emphasized examination of disparities in care provision and access.
+As an applied sociologist, she has worked with interdisciplinary teams in medicine to develop interventions to enhance information exchange, increase health-related knowledge and self-efficacy, and prompt communication between patients and their care providers.
+Her most current projects include (1) examining innovative community-based strategies for resource mobilization; (2) understanding the impact of behavioral interventions on health-related decision making; and (3) developing strategies to incorporate mindfulness into social research and teaching.
+She is a member of the editorial board of Health and a former Deputy Editor for the Journal of General Internal Medicine.

 - SOCI 300: Sociological Research Methods

-Charmaz K, Paterniti DA, eds.
+Charmaz, K, DA Paterniti, eds.
 1999.
 Health, Illness, and Healing: Society, Social Context, and Self.
 Los Angeles: Roxbury Publishing Company.